oakgary/RedScrap/README.md

 ## Limits
-* Discord-Webhook: If you plan to post more than 30 urls per execution make sure to raise the sleep duration (2s should be fine) in the scraper.js postUrl function in order not to trigger [Discords Rate-Limits](https://discordapp.com/developers/docs/topics/rate-limits).
+* Discord-Webhook: If you plan to post more than 30 urls per execution make sure to raise the sleep duration (2s should be fine) in the scraper.js postUrls function in order not to trigger [Discords Rate-Limits](https://discordapp.com/developers/docs/topics/rate-limits).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)